Pumpapa/minimalmagic/content/SE/BooleanArithmeticNumbers.md

 Binary: `1011011` (check: 1+2+8+16+64=91)

+Exercises:

+1. Convert the binary number 101 to decimal
+2. Convert the decimal number 101 to binary

 {{%exercise%}}

 1. 1+4 = 5
 2. (101) 1 (50) 0 (25) 1 (12) 0 (6) 0 (3) 1 (1) 1 (0) => 1100101

 {{%/exercise%}}

-1. Convert the binary number 101 to decimal
-2. Convert the decimal number 101 to binary

 # Binary Arithmetic